Right-click Google Scholar Search

 In this tutorial, we'll automate a simple process: searching for the text you highlight in Google Scholar.

-We'll use this PBS page to develop our workflow, but afterward, you’ll be able to use this on any website.
+We'll use this page to develop our workflow, but afterward, you’ll be able to use this on any website.

 The first time you open the Page Editor on a new webpage, you need to grant PixieBrix access to the page.
 You can grant permanent access by either: